libp2p/docs/content/concepts/discovery-routing/rendezvous.md

 during bootstrap to discover circuit relays that provide connectivity for browser nodes.
 Generally, a peer can use known rendezvous points to find peers that provide network services.
-Rendezvous is also used throughout the lifetime of an application for real-time peer discovery by registering and polling rendezvous points in a decentralized manner.
+Rendezvous is also used throughout the lifetime of an application for peer discovery by registering and polling rendezvous points in a decentralized manner.
 In an application-specific setting, rendezvous points are used to progressively discover peers that can answer specific queries or host shards of content.